There are many admirable attributes of Canada and Alberta, not the least of which is how we welcome immigrants.

 On February 19, 2026, Premier Smith hosted a live TV broadcast in prime time.
 That’s a big deal.
 I listened with interest.

 The Premier laid out responses heard in Town Hall meetings held across Alberta.
 A common concern was how immigration is affecting Albertans.
-As a result, she announced a series of referendum questions she would present in October suggesting a change of course regarding immigrants in our province.
+As a result, she announced a series of referendum questions to be presented in October suggesting a change of course regarding immigrants in our province.

 I posted my reaction in REVwords.